-American Chamber policy is formalised by its four working groups addressing public policy and shared best practices in Human Resources; Research, Development & Innovation; Taxation and Employment Law.
+American Chamber policy is formalised by its working groups addressing public policy and shared best practices in Human Resources; Healthcare; Research, Development & Innovation; Taxation; Employment Law and General Counsel.

 Navigate to each group by selecting the links below:

 The American Chamber working groups are comprised of experts in the particular areas drawn from the member companies.
 The groups typically meet several times a year to provide insight in the memberships priorities and inform American Chamber policy.
 Each group is led by an expert Chair who additionally acts a spokesperson for the American Chamber on their particular topic.